 “It’s devastating because it’s money that you have once in a lifetime, it’s part of my retirement money”, he told the programme.

 Derek’s bank has signed up to a scheme which frequently reimburses victims of fraud like this.
 So he is hoping that he will get his money back…

 So how to protect ourselves against fraud?
 Commander Karen Baxter of the City of London Police says if an offer sounds too good to be true - it probably is: “If you receive an email or a text message, take a second look at it, stop, take five minutes.

 “Make the contact through a trusted number and online website address that you know is authentic.”

 Keen on getting a puppy?
 Make sure you’re dealing with a legitimate breeder or you could be breaking the law.
-Here’s the on how to get your pet safely.
-And also consult for questions you must ask any breeder.
+Here’s the Government Advice on how to get your pet safely.
+And also consult The Puppy Contract for questions you must ask any breeder.

 Tonight's 'Scammers: Hunting the Lockdown Criminals' is on ITV at 7:30pm.